Nurse Practitioner Contract Attorney

-- Physician Oversight: If physician oversight is needed due to state law; who will be the supervising physician?
+- Nurse Practitioner Oversight: If nurse practitioner oversight is needed due to state law; who will be the supervising nurse practitioner?

 - Call Schedule: How often are you on call (after-hours office call, hospital call (if applicable)?

 - Electronic Medical Records (EMR): What EMR system is used?
 Will providers receive training prior to providing care?